paradedb/paradedb/.github/ISSUE_TEMPLATE/bug_report.md

     attributes:
       label: Did you include all relevant data sets for reproducing the issue?
       options:
-        - No - Other reason (please specify in the issue body)
+        - "No - Other reason (please specify in the issue body)"
-        - No - I cannot share the data sets because they are confidential
+        - "No - I cannot share the data sets because they are confidential"
-        - No - I cannot easily share my data sets due to their large size
+        - "No - I cannot easily share my data sets due to their large size"
-        - Not applicable - the reproduction does not require a data set
+        - "Not applicable - the reproduction does not require a data set"
-        - Yes
+        - "Yes"
       default: 0
     validations:
       required: true